 A freeze remains in place until you ask the credit bureau to temporarily lift it or remove it altogether.
 If the request is made online or by phone, a credit bureau must lift a freeze within one hour.
 If the request is made by mail, then the bureau must lift the freeze no later than three business days after getting your request.

-2. Locking your credit
+2. Locking Your Credit

 A credit lock gives you access to credit monitoring and blocks companies from viewing your credit file.
 Like a credit freeze, you can coordinate with creditors to give them temporary access to your credit file whenever you want.
-The key difference is that it’s simpler to unlock a credit lock; you can unlock your credit report immediately at any time, on your computer or mobile device, when you do want to allow access.
+The key difference is that it’s simpler to unlock a credit lock; you can unlock your credit history immediately at any time, on your computer or mobile device, when you do want to allow access.
 This option may require a fee and, unlike a freeze, locks are not governed by federal law.
 Service agreements for each bureau may vary.